boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 #### BGP-LS

-{{?I-D.chen-idr-bgp-ls-sr-policy-nrp}} specifies SR Policy extensions for NRP in BGP-LS.
+{{?I-D.ietf-idr-bgp-ls-sr-policy-nrp}} specifies SR Policy extensions for NRP in BGP-LS.
 The NRP ID is encoded in 4 octets.

 ### PCEP Extensions